If you’re setting up Google Analytics 4 and want to know the key things to expect when you switch over, then this blog is what you need.

 Whether you’re using Universal or GA4, we have to ask, are you getting the data you need from your dashboard?
 And by that, you know we mean revenue.
 B2B marketers or those dealing with offline conversions often struggle to get the right data in place.

-Read our guide to tracking marketing revenue in GA to make it a breeze.
+Guide to tracking marketing revenue in GA to make it a breeze.

 At first glance, the differences between Universal Analytics and Google Analytics 4 seem enormous as the reporting interfaces are very different.